 New Tax Law Expands 529 Savings Plans

-The Tax Cuts and Jobs Act, signed into law at the end of 2017, expanded the use of Section 529 savings plans to be used for K–12 public, private, and religious school tuition.
+The Tax Cuts and Jobs Act, signed into law at the end of 2017, expanded the use of Section 529 college savings plans to be used for K–12 public, private, and religious school tuition.
 This could be a boon for some families.
 But regardless of where your children go to elementary or secondary school, 529 plans continue to offer a great opportunity for college savings.

 Section 529 plans are sponsored by states and colleges.
 Funds grow tax deferred, and withdrawals are free of federal income tax when used to pay qualified higher-education expenses, including tuition, fees, room and board, books, supplies, computer equipment, software, and Internet access.
 Under the new law, tax-free withdrawals for K-12 education are limited to $10,000 annually for each beneficiary and may be used only to pay for tuition.
 There is no specific dollar limit on qualified expenses for higher education.